 - Schedule game time and set time limits beforehand

-- Teach your children that video games are only to be played in moderation (and, best of all, as a family)
+- Teach your children that video games are only to be played in moderation (or, best of all, as a family)

 - Challenge your student to find offline activities they enjoy and can add to their resume